Immigration of Registered Nurses

 For more detailed information, see Nurses: How to Apply for an RN Residing in the U.S. .

-PERMANENT RESIDENCE FOR NURSES RESIDING ABROAD
+IMMIGRATION OF REGISTERED NURSES RESIDING ABROAD

 If the RN resides abroad, the following steps must be completed before the nurse may be employed in the U.S.: